robotnoises/fiveyearletterman/README.md

 Ghost is a free, open, simple blogging platform.
 Visit the project's website at <http://ghost.org>, or read the docs on <http://support.ghost.org>.

+## The O.G.

+This is a fork of a fork: [https://github.com/cobyism/ghost-on-heroku](https://github.com/cobyism/ghost-on-heroku)

+It is useful to visit the original repo for Issue history.

 ## Ghost version 2.X

 The latest release of Ghost is now supported!
 Changes include: